Omar-Nashaat/To-Do-Backend/README.md

 ## Postman/Test

 - You can use Postman or Thunder Client to test all routes
-- Remember to attach Authorization header: token: <token> to protected routes
+- Remember to attach Authorization header: token to protected routes
+- attached updated postman collection

 ## Author